 2. From the WordPress dashboard in the left hand menu click “Users”

 3. In the User pannel click the “Add New” at the top of the screen

-It may also be helpful to enter a First name, Last Name, and a URL in the website field to help you remember where this user is connected to.
+Note: It may also be helpful to enter a First Name, Last Name, and a URL in the website field to help you remember where this user is connected to.

-5. The passord line will have a button beside it that says “Show Password” if you click this you can enter a password of your choice or just copy the one that is automatically generated.
+5. The password line will have a button beside it that says “Show Password” if you click this you can enter a password of your choice or just copy the one that is automatically generated.